xalitoarriaza/help/docs/git-old-app.md

 ### Large files

 Don't put big binary files (>2 MB) in Git.
 This bloats your repository and makes everything slow.
 Upload them once and add them to your `.gitignore` file.
-Even better: Structure your contents in a way, that you can ignore whole folders containing those large files.
+Even better: Structure your contents in a way that you can ignore whole folders containing those large files.

 ## Integrating with GitHub & Bitbucket